sweet-js/sweet-core/doc/main/sweet.md

 If you want strip a syntax object of its lexical context and get directly at the token you can use `unwrapSyntax(stx)`.

+Case macros also provide `throwSyntaxError(name, message, stx)` when you need to throw an error inside of a case macro. `name` is a string that lets you name the error, `message` is a string to describe what went wrong, and `stx` is a syntax object or array of syntax objects that is used to print out the line number and surrounding tokens in the error message.

 When using these functions to create new syntax objects it is convenient to refer to them in `#{}` templates.
 To do this sweet.js provides the `letstx` macro that binds syntax objects to pattern